kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

 will rollout across nodes.
 -->

-Rollout can fail if the feature is faulty, causing pods to either no schedule or schedule incorrectly.
+Rollout can fail if the feature is faulty, causing pods to either not schedule or schedule incorrectly.
+Already-running pods are not affected; the feature only influences placement decisions for pending pods.

 ###### What specific metrics should inform a rollback?